GusMuche/homebridge-zipabox-platform/README.md

 - [x] Check lux scale if correct
 - [x] Rewrite the parameter order to have something more clear and logic (sub division?)
 - [x] Manage possibility to have night mode with an alarm
-- [ ] Add PArameter for the wait reconnection ?
+- [ ] Add Parameter for the wait reconnection ? > need to be tested
-- [ ] Add a method to force cache reset at startup > still a part of accessory will not be deleted (why???)
+- [ ] Add a method to force cache reset at startup > still a part of accessory will not be deleted (why???) also if the plugin is stopped
 - [ ] Complete the documentation example (full example with default parameter)
 - [ ] Reconnect to the box also if only noStatus is used
 - [ ] Force an "online" method with the use of StatusFault
 - [ ] Reset also the first accessory implemented
+- [x] Manage the plugin if nothing is configured (and delete accessories still saved) > 0.8.58
 - [ ] Compatibility with the [Homebridge Config UI](https://github.com/homebridge/homebridge/wiki/verified-Plugins)
 - [ ] Defense prog if batteryLevel requested without battery available ?
 - [ ] Accelerate method to reconnect or go to the platform level